 - Are Card Numbers, Expiration Dates or any other cardholder data being stored anywhere other than PayJunction?
 We highly recommend against storing any cardholder data.
 Instead, it's best to rely on PayJunction to save this information for you.

 - Does the business use any default passwords?
 For example: admin, password1, etc.

-Most of the businesses that use PayJunction qualify for SAQ A, or SAQ C-VT, or SAQ C. Make sure to select the SAQ that best describes your business.
+Most of the businesses that use PayJunction qualify for SAQ A, SAQ B-IP, SAQ C-VT.
+Make sure to select the SAQ that best describes your business.